ethereum/EIP-Bot/README.md

 # EIP Linting Bot

-This Github Actions integrated bot lints EIPs and provides feedback for authors, its goal is to catch simple problems and merge simple changes automatically.
+This Github Actions integrated bot lints EIPs and provides feedback for authors, its goal is to catch simple problems, notify the relevant individuals to review, and merge simple changes automatically.

 # Usage